 What is the average CPC on Facebook, Instagram, Twitter, and LinkedIn?

-As you can see, Facebook actually has the lowest median cost per click of all four social networks at $0.51, with Twitter following close behind at $0.53.
+As you can see, Twitter actually has the lowest cost per click of all four social networks at $0.38, with Facebook following close behind at $0.97.

-Each click on Instagram is more than double the price of a click on Facebook or Twitter at $1.28, which likely reflects the high value of and major competition for clicks on Instagram.
+Each click on Instagram is more than double the price of a click on Facebook and triple the price on Twitter at $3.56, which likely reflects the high value of major competition for clicks on Instagram.

 Rather, it shows how highly clicks are valued on such a B2B-friendly platform with a highly educated, professional user base.